 When it comes to having teen drivers, there are a few things that a parent should know.
 Of course, it is exciting for the teen to finally get to drive, but this often comes with a lot of anxiety for the parents of the teen.
-We never want to think about our child being in an accident after all.
+We never want to think about our child being in a car accident after all.
 However, there are financial and legal liabilities that a parent needs to be aware of if this ever happens.

 Financial Implication of a Teen Driver